m-hutch/m-hutch.github.io/about.md

 permalink: /about/
 ---

-I am a PhD student at the University of Texas at Dallas in the Geospatial Information Science (GIS) program.
+I am a PhD student and Teaching Assistant at the University of Texas at Dallas in the Geospatial Information Science (GIS) program.

 [ORCID]({{site.orcid}}){:target="_blank"}